How to Introduce Yourself at a Job Fair

 How to Prepare for a Job Fair

 Attending an event with lots of people you don’t know can be challenging, especially if you’re not the most outgoing person in the room.
-But it’s essential to move your career along the path you want.
-But don’t worry, with a little preparation and practice, you’ll be able to introduce yourself in a professional – and close to stress-free – manner.
+But it’s essential to moving your career along the path you want.
+Don’t worry: with a little preparation and practice, you’ll be able to introduce yourself in a professional – and near stress-free – manner.

-If you know exactly what you’re going to say and how you’re going to say it, it will be much easier to connect with a recruiter.
+Remember, the people you meet with are interested in recruiting, and may be your future employer.
+They’ll do their best to make you feel comfortable.
+Take some time to prepare, and you’ll be able to present your credentials effectively to everyone you meet.
+If you know exactly what you’re going to say and how you’re going to say it, it will be even easier to connect with a recruiter.
 Review these tips for making a great first impression, and you’ll be well on your way to getting the most from the job fair.

 How to Introduce Yourself at a Job Fair

 Take the time to prepare.
 Don’t wing it and walk into a career fair without having done anything to get ready.
 If you have time, consider getting a business card made up with your contact information.
-Make sure your resume is current, give it a quick makeover if it’s not, and print out copies so you have it ready to hand out to recruiters.
+Make sure your resume is current (give it a quick makeover if it’s not) and print out copies ready to hand out to recruiters.

 Research the companies.
 If there’s a list of participating companies online, check them out to see who you want to meet with.
 If you have a priority list of employers you’d like to connect with, you’ll be able to take your time working the room and introducing yourself.